jinyeong-park/funnellens/README.md

 ### Metric Cards
 High-fidelity analytics cards showing:

-- CPM
+- CPM (Cost Per Mille): The cost of reaching 1,000 ad impressions.
+Used to measure advertising exposure efficiency.
-- CTR
+- CTR (Click-Through Rate): The percentage of users who clicked on an ad after seeing it.
+Indicates ad engagement and relevance.
-- CPC
+- CPC (Cost Per Click): The average amount paid for each ad click.
+Measures traffic acquisition cost.
-- CVR
+- CVR (Conversion Rate): The percentage of visitors who completed a desired action, such as a signup or purchase.
-- CPA
+- CPA (Cost Per Acquisition): The average cost required to acquire a customer or conversion.
+Measures overall campaign efficiency.
 - Closing Rate

 Each metric includes status indicators: